In the past, good quality loose leaf white tea was difficult to find.

 Always check the origin of the tea.

 The best white tea comes from Fujian Province in China.
+A big difference between green tea vs white tea is that good green tea can come from many places, but good white tea almost exclusively comes from Fujian.
 If it comes from anywhere else, it will probably be a lower quality and should cost less.

 That does not mean you shouldn’t get tea from other areas, though.
 Sometimes it’s even preferable.